 Submit a proposal to become a CITL Faculty Fellow

 The LTS Center for Innovation in Teaching and Learning invites you to submit a proposal to partner with CITL on advancing your course pedagogy.
-Proposals for the fall 2025 semester are due by Sunday, May 18th.
-We will review all submitted proposals and have a response to you by mid June.
+Proposals for the Spring semester are due by Friday, December 12th.
+We will review all submitted proposals and have a response to you by mid-January.

 CITL Faculty Fellowships